Pablo3141592654/Othello_with_RL/README.md

 A modern, interactive Othello/Reversi game built with [Streamlit](https://streamlit.io/) for the web, featuring multiple play modes and a roadmap for advanced AI opponents—including a reinforcement learning (RL) agent.

-It is also online accesible under https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/
+It is also online accessible under https://othellowithrl-uv9hqcazqfofjwnsfbnrzx.streamlit.app/

 ---